One of the World's Leading Sources of Information On Books, Literature, and a Wide Range of Subjects

 Famous for its rugged construction, the original Winchester rifle allowed the rifleman to fire a number of shots before having to reload: hence the term, "repeating rifle."
 Manufacturing of the Model 1866 started in Bridgeport, Conn. in 1867; the Winchester Repeating Arms Company moved to New Haven in 1871.
 The Company also manufactured and licensed to the U.S. government the M1 Carbine, the standard 30 caliber weapon used by Allied forces in World War II.

 The U.S. Repeating Arms Co. (owned by Herstal Group, a Belgian gun-making conglomerate that also owns Browning Arms Co.) announced in January 2006 that it would close its Winchester plant in New Haven on March 31.
-The plant closing will end production of a celebrated line of rifles and shotguns known collectively as "the gun that won the West."
+The plant closing ended production of a celebrated line of rifles and shotguns known collectively as "the gun that won the West."

 Rifling refers to spiral grooves that have been formed into the barrel of a firearm.
 It is the means by which a firearm imparts a spin to a projectile to gyroscopically stabilize it to improve accuracy.